The credit requirement for the ECGS programme is 120 ECTS credits, which can be completed in two years.

 When applying to the ECGS programme, you choose one of the following two study tracks:

-Within your chosen study track, you complete study track-specific (advanced) studies (45 ECTS) and your Master's thesis (30 ECTS).
+Within your chosen study track, you complete a study track-specific module (advanced studies) (45 ECTS) and your Master's thesis (30 ECTS).

 You will complete your Master's thesis (30 ECTS) within your study track.